Simdog/react-employee-directory-1/README.md

 npm start
 ```

+* In order to filter employees by name, type a name into the search bar.
+* In order to sort the employee list by male or female, simply click the dropdown arrow called "sort" and click on the preference.

-* You may also navigate to the live app deployed on [Heroku here]() and get started!
+* You may also navigate to the live app deployed on [Heroku here](https://blooming-journey-90486.herokuapp.com/) and get started!

 ## Screenshots